AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 | Checkpoint | You have chosen a transformation owner, defined your use cases, and set baselines for project KPIs. | AI is running effectively in your operational processes, ROI is tracked weekly, and planner trust is developing. | You have proved value at Stage 2 and have a clear path to Stage 3. |

-Moving up the AI maturity curve is possible for any supply chain business willing to invest the time, resources, and effort into judiciously incorporating capabilities with careful, incremental intent.
-It is about understanding the route you are taking in your transformation, not about being the quickest or most vocal.
-That means starting with the problem, laying the necessary foundations, and letting results guide how you move forward.
+Moving up the AI maturity curve is possible if you’re willing to invest the time, resources, and effort to judiciously incorporate capabilities.
+It’s about understanding the route you are taking in your transformation, not about being the quickest.
+That means starting with the problem, laying the foundations, and letting results determine how you move forward.

 The AI potential that lies ahead

-As you follow the frameworks and practices above, working deliberately through the stages with your team, you may be wondering what an AI-native supply chain operation, with widespread networks of AI agents, looks like on the ground from function to function.
+As you follow the frameworks and practices above, working through the stages with your team, you may be wondering what an AI-native supply chain operation, with networks of AI agents, looks like from function to function.

 In manufacturing